lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 ### Implementation Details: Format Flag Parsing

 To illustrate the behavior induced by various flags added to the formatting queue, the following figure shows a simplified version of the I2C_Host state machine.
-In this simplified view, many sequential states have been collapsed into four sub-sequences of states (shown in square brackets):
+In this simplified view, many sequential states have been collapsed into four sub-sequences of states (shown in square brackets) or have their names abbreviated:
 - Issue start
 - Issue stop
 - Transmit Byte